Tinnitus masker: History

-The concept that an external sound could suppress perception of an internal one was first realised clinically in the mid 1970s by Dr. Jack Vernon, when he reported that white noise was effective in alleviating tinnitus.
+The concept that an external sound could suppress perception of an internal one was first realised clinically in the mid-1970s by Dr. Jack Vernon, when he reported that white noise was effective in alleviating tinnitus.

 Suppression vs. masking

-Tinnitus suppression is different than but related to tinnitus masking.
+Tinnitus suppression is different from but related to tinnitus masking.
 It is an acoustic or neurological effect that results in temporary suppression of tinnitus by listening to an appropriately tailored sound for a short period.
 After the sound is withdrawn, tinnitus may be fully (complete silence) or partially suppressed.
 Most (70–90%) of persons can experience the effect.
 There is usually a period of complete silence followed by a gradual return of tinnitus to its original level.
 The effect lasts for 5 minutes or less in 90% of persons but in rare cases, an hour or more.
 The period of complete silence is usually seconds to about a minute.
 If the trigger sound is repeated at intervals, tinnitus can be suppressed as long as the repetition lasts.